A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 Cycling the Sheep River Valley in Kananaskis Country is an easy day trip from Calgary and a great biking adventure.
 It’s only a 45 minute drive to the town of Turner Valley south of Calgary, the starting point for an exceptionally scenic bike ride through to Sheep River Falls.

 The Sheep River Valley bike ride can be done from late April – depending on the year – until the snow flies.
-In the spring the time to do it is before May 14th – when cars aren’t permitted to drive on the last 18 kilometres of the road.
+In the spring the time to do it is before May 14th – when cars aren’t permitted to drive on the last 18 km of the road.
 I was there in the fall when the valley was ablaze with colour.
 I think I’d put up with the cars to enjoy the drama of the fall.

 Where can you park to do the Sheep River Valley bike ride?